-According to Pleijter, ‘with collecting data, ithe research process of conducting data units that can be subjected to analysis’ (2006, p.
+According to Pleijter, ‘with collecting data, the research process is meant of conducting data units that can be subjected to analysis’ (2006, p.
 36).
 First, according to Pleijter, ‘one has to read the observations.
 Reading has a central role’ (p.
 38).
 This can be simply reading newspapers.
 To expand, Pleijter states that, ‘reading means basically observation of words, letters, symbols, but also selecting certain words, phrases.
 Also, one has to pay attention to the characteristics of the researched material.
 The third step is about interpretation.
-Results one get meaning within a certain analysis framework’ (2006, 39).
-The analysis framework for this specific content analysis is right wing extremism.
+Results get meaning within a certain analysis framework’ (2006, 39).
+The analytical framework for this specific content analysis is right wing extremism.
 Therefore, it had to be specified on how right wing extremism can be extracted from a text.
 In order to do so, it was focused on the definition of right wing extremism as is explained in chapter one.
-It was very important to find characteristics of right wing extremism, since this report is specifically focusing on right wing ideology in German tabloids. rRight wing extremism is characterised by Pfahl-Traughber as, ‘an "ultra-nationalist concept" (2014, p.
+It was very important to find characteristics of right wing extremism, since this report is specifically focusing on right wing ideology in German tabloids.
+The first definition is given by the German Bundesamt für Verfassungsschutz (German domestic security agency): “right wing extremism contains different elements of nationalist, racist and anti-Semitic ideology, resulting in different objectives.
+It is governed by the idea that belonging to an ethnic group, a nation, or a race determines the value of a human being” (2016).
+For example, this is expressed in chalking anti-Jew slogans on the wall, or physical violence against migrants.
+Moreover, right wing extremism is characterised by Pfahl-Traughber as, ‘an "ultra-nationalist concept" (2014, p.
 499).
 Therefore, this research had to focus on ultra-nationalistic statements, in which the media expresses a nationalistic view.
-This nationalistic view in detail, is the focus on the own country, own people (national Germans) and the own language, etc. Everything that belongs exclusively to the own state.
-And everything that is different, is put into a negative light.
+This nationalistic view in detail, is the focus on the “own” country, “own” people (national Germans) and the “own” language, etc. In addition, right wing extremists favour the own people of the state, who have been determined to be the “real” people by their biological characteristics (white skin for example), of which xenophobia derives.
+They have also an aversion of others, which are for example the “other ideologies”, such as liberalism.
+Also, according to Bailer-Galanda and Neugebauer, right wing extremism is highly associated with their anti-foreigners attitude, ‘“foreigners” are forced into the role of “scapegoats,” responsible for society’s ills such as crime and unemployment’ (1996, p.
+10).
+This is for example the blaming on refugees for the bad economy in the country (see chapter 3, on what right wing language Butterwegge has found in the media).

-Another definition was provided by Kowalsky & Schroeder who argued that, ‘right wing extremism include all public manifestations that are against the fundamental principles of a democratic state’ (2013, p.
-212).
-Right wing extremism is thus recognisable by anti-democratic language. this paperWithin this context, the focus is on right wing extremism in the media articles of Bild and Morgenpost.
-Thus, a central concept, right wing extremism is explored (in chapter one) and described, and the background will be taken into account as well as the context in which the articles have been written.
+Consequently, by analysing the articles, this paper has been focused on nationalistic concepts, such as favouring the “own” people, who are biologically determined, as well as on the aversion of the “other”, who can be groups or individuals, but especially for this paper: the migrants.
+Within this context, the focus is on right wing extremism in the media articles of Bild and Morgenpost.
+Thus, a central concept, right wing extremism is explored (in chapter one) and described, this ideology will be taken into account as well as the context in which the articles have been written.
 By doing this, this paper has investigated right wing extremism in the reporting of two tabloids according to the definition of the concept.